michaeltlombardi/ghe/.github/actions/.pwsh/scripts/readme.md

 for open pull requests without the comment (identified by an HTML comment with a special ID in it) and then checks each open pull request to see if the author is a maintainer or a community member.
 If the author is a maintainer, the script skips that PR.
-If the author is a community member, it writes the contents of the `Expectations.md` rendered as HTML as a comment on the PR.
+If the author is a community member, it writes the contents of the message rendered as HTML from Markdown as a comment on the PR.

 For more information, see [the reference document][expectations-doc].